Deep Learning Foundation Models from Classical Molecular Descriptors: Abstract

 \section{Abstract}

-{ Fast and accurate prediction of molecular properties with machine learning is pivotal to scientific advancements across myriad domains.
-Foundation models in particular have proven especially effective, enabling accurate training on small, real-world datasets.
-This study introduces \chemeleon{}, a novel molecular foundation model pre-trained on deterministic molecular descriptors from the Mordred package, leveraging a Directed Message-Passing Neural Network to predict these descriptors in a noise-free setting.
-Unlike conventional approaches relying on noisy experimental data or biased quantum mechanical simulations, \chemeleon{} uses low-noise molecular descriptors to learn rich molecular representations.
-Evaluated on 58 benchmark datasets from Polaris and MoleculeACE, \chemeleon{} achieves a win rate of 79\% on Polaris tasks, outperforming baselines like Random Forest (46\%), \fastprop{} (39\%), and \chemprop{} (36\%), and a 97\% win rate on MoleculeACE assays, surpassing Random Forest (63\%) and other foundation models.
-However, it struggles to distinguish activity cliffs like many of the tested models.
-The t-SNE projection of \chemeleon{}’s learned representations demonstrates effective separation of chemical series, highlighting its ability to capture structural nuances.
-These results underscore the potential of descriptor-based pre-training for scalable and effective molecular property prediction, opening avenues for further exploration of descriptor sets and unlabeled datasets. }
+{ \unboldmath Fast and accurate data-driven prediction of molecular properties is pivotal to scientific advancements across myriad chemical domains.
+Deep learning methods have recently garnered much attention, despite their inability to outperform classical machine learning methods when tested on practical, real-world benchmarks with limited training data.
+This study seeks to bridge this gap with \chemeleon{}, a $\bigO(10M)$ parameter foundation model that enables directed message-passing neural networks to finally exceed the performance of classical methods.
+Evaluated on 58 benchmark datasets from Polaris and MoleculeACE, \chemeleon{} achieves a win rate of 75\% on Polaris tasks, outperforming baselines like Random Forest (68\%), \fastprop{} (36\%), and \chemprop{} (32\%), and a 97\% win rate on MoleculeACE assays, surpassing Random Forest (50\%) and other foundation models.
+Unlike conventional pre-training approaches that rely on noisy experimental data or biased quantum mechanical simulations, \chemeleon{} utilizes low-noise molecular descriptors to learn rich and highly transferable molecular representations, suggesting a new avenue for foundation model pre-training. } \keywords{foundation models, descriptors, chemistry}